bwinamit/Meals-App/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-- A web browser (e.g. Google Chrome, Firefox, Safari)
-- An internet connection
-- A code editor (e.g. VS Code, Atom)

-### Installing

-1. Clone or download the repository to your local machine
-2. Open the project in your code editor
-3. Open the index.html file in your web browser to run the app

 ## Built With